ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/setup.md

 On most MacOS systems the default *tar* command is less desirable than a version of tar provided by the GNU project, called *gtar*. *gtar* is preferred for the labs.

 Follow these instructions on your prep system.
 The environment variables set by these instructions are in effect only for the terminal session in which you enter the commands.
-If you finish the labs in one sitting within the same terminal session, you will only have to repeat these instructions once.
+If you finish the labs in one sitting within the same terminal session, you will only have to enter these instructions once.
 Otherwise, you can repeat these instructions as necessary.

 !!!
 Note